aaronuv/arby/docs/source/tutorial.rst

 Build a reduced basis
 ^^^^^^^^^^^^^^^^^^^^^

 Lets go deeper.
-The Reduced Basis Method [1]_ is a reduced order modeling technique for building a near-optimal basis of functions that spans the training set at an user-specified tolerance.
+The Reduced Basis Method [TiglioAndVillanueva2021]_ is a reduced order modeling technique for building a near-optimal basis of functions that spans the training set at an user-specified tolerance.
-The basis is built by interatively choosing those training functions that best represent the entire set.
+The basis is built by iteratively choosing those training functions which best represent the entire set.
 In this way, as opposed to other dimensional reduction techniques such as Proper Orthogonal Decomposition, the reduced basis is directly interpretable since it is built out from training functions.
-Another kindness of this approach is that whenever we want more accuracy we just add more basis elements to the computed one.
+Another kindness of this approach is that whenever we want more accuracy we just add more basis elements to the computed one: the construction is hierarchical.
-The construction is hierarcuical.

 Suppose we have a training set :math:`\{f_{\lambda_i}\}_{i=1}^N` of parameterized real functions.
-This set may represent a non-linear model, perhaps solution of PDEs.
-We would like, if possible, to reduce the dimensionality/complexity of these set by traying to find a compact representation in terms of linear combinations of basis elements :math:`\{e_i\}_{i=1}^n`, that is,
+This set may represent a non-linear model, perhaps solutions to PDEs.
+We would like, if possible, to reduce the dimensionality/complexity of it by finding a compact representation in terms of linear combinations of basis elements :math:`\{e_i\}_{i=1}^n`, that is,